kareemelbadry/kareemelbadry.github.io/_pages/about.md

 I grew up in Roseburg, Oregon.
 I was an undergraduate at [Yale University](https://astronomy.yale.edu/) (B.S., astrophysics, 2016) and a graduate student at [UC Berkeley](https://astro.berkeley.edu/) (Ph.D., astrophysics, 2021).
 I moved to Harvard in 2021.
 Besides astronomy, I like food, running, hiking and cycling, playing chess, and memes.

-I am happy to talk anytime with Harvard grads and undergrads interested in working on a research project.
+I am happy to talk anytime with Harvard grads and undergrads -- or current and prospective Caltech students and postdocs -- interested in working on a research project.

 Contact Me
 ======